 Beyond Child Support - Public Assistance

 Many public assistance resources are available to the whole family -- children and adults -- including economic assistance, healthcare, and abuse prevention.
 Other assistance services are only for children -- such as child care and foster services.
-Depending on the state where you live, family and child-related public assistance services may include:
+For example, the federal Temporary Assistance for Needy Families (TANF) program provides block grants to states so they can help families in need achieve self-sufficiency.

 - Quality Health Care and Medical Assistance